Epoxy vs Polyaspartic Garage Floor: Why We Switched to 1-Day Polyaspartic

 These kits are guaranteed to fail, and it's because of one word: preparation.

 DIY kits tell you to clean your floor with an "acid etch."
 This is a gimmick.
 It merely lightly roughs up the surface.
 It does not open the pores of the concrete.
-The epoxy has nothing to grab onto, so it peels in sheets, often in less than six months.
+The epoxy has nothing to grab onto, so it peels in sheets, often within 6 months.

 The only correct way to prep a garage floor is with mechanical diamond grinding.
 We use 800-pound, industrial-grade concrete grinders.
 This process removes the top layer and opens up the concrete's pores, making it like a fresh, porous sponge.